The Last Resort (2017 TV series)

-The Last Resort is an Australian reality television series that debuted on the Nine Network on 9 May 2017.
-The show features five long-term couples who take part in a social experiment in an attempt to save their troubled relationships, with a tropical island as the backdrop.
+The Last Resort is an Australian reality television series that premiered on the Nine Network on 9 May 2017.
+The series follows five long-term couples participating in a social experiment in an attempt to save their troubled relationships, with a tropical island as the backdrop.
 The couples have been struck by problems of infidelity, trust, and intimacy.
 After a month of intensive relationship bootcamp with Australia's leading relationship experts, the couples either call it quits or commit to each other forever.